 When I was growing up, the fish my mother served on Shabbos was either white fish or gefilte fish – with only chrain, not 100 different dips.
 Nowadays, my kids don’t even know what white fish is.
 Actually, I don’t think my kids even know that fish have bones – they’ve only met salmon fillet

-I had no idea how I was going to prepare that week’s salmon, so on Friday morning I went through my restaurant’s fridge and freezer to see what I could use before it goes bad by Sunday.
+I had no idea how I was going to prepare that week’s fish, so on Friday morning, I went through my restaurant’s fridge and freezer to see what I could use before it goes bad by Sunday.
 I found some chopped broccoli and portobello mushrooms, so I got to work with what I had.

-Important: if you want a good salmon dish, use “good” salmon.
-I ask my local fish store for only sushi grade salmon – nice and fatty.
+Important: if you want a good dish, use “good” salmon.
+I ask my local fish store for only sushi-grade salmon – nice and fatty.

 - 1 side of salmon, up to approximately 18” long